Last Updated July 27, 2020

 And even if you choose to buy a condo and don’t get scammed, chances are you’re not going to do as well as someone who actually digs a little bit deeper and has the right contact.

-So stay off the beaten path to a certain extent.
+So, stay off the beaten path to a certain extent.
 Obviously, it can be scary to blaze your own trail, but it has its rewards.
-I’m personally investing in Georgia, a place where a lot of people haven’t started investing yet, but it has all the successful offshore fundamentals.
-Plus, by going where others haven’t gone you increase the probability that the area won’t be as saturated by scammers.
+By going where others haven’t gone you increase the probability that the area won’t be as saturated by scammers.

 If you follow what everyone else is doing, you’ll probably just get sucked in.